-The traditional class-D modulation scheme, which is used in the TPA032D0x family, has a differential output in which each output is $180^{\circ}$ out of phase and changes from ground to the supply voltage, $V{CC}$ .
+The traditional class-D modulation scheme, which is used in the TPA032D0x family, has a differential output where each output is 180 degrees out-of-phase and changes from ground to the supply voltage, $V{CC}$ .
 Therefore, the differential prefiltered output varies between positive and negative $V{CC}$ , where filtered 50% duty cycle yields 0 V across the load.
-The traditional class-D modulation scheme with voltage and current waveforms is shown in Figure 23.
-Note that even at an average of 0 V across the load (50% duty cycle), the current to the load is high, causing high loss and, thus, causing a high supply current.
+The traditional class-D modulation scheme with voltage and current waveforms is shown in Figure 26.
+Note that even at an average of 0 V across the load (50% duty cycle), the current to the load is high, causing high loss and thus causing a high supply current.

-Figure 23.
-Traditional Class-D Modulation Scheme Output Voltage and Current Waveforms Into an Inductive Load With No Input
+Figure 26.
+Traditional Class-D Modulation Scheme's Output Voltage and Current Waveforms into an Inductive Load With No Input

-TPA3100D2 Modulation Scheme
+TPA3106D1 Modulation Scheme

-The TPA3100D2 uses a modulation scheme that still has each output switching from 0 V to the supply voltage.
-However, OUTP and OUTN are in phase with each other with no input.
+The TPA3106D1 uses a modulation scheme that still has each output switching from 0 to the supply voltage.
+However, OUTP and OUTN are now in phase with each other with no input.
 The duty cycle of OUTP is greater than 50% and OUTN is less than 50% for positive output voltages.
 The duty cycle of OUTP is less than 50% and OUTN is greater than 50% for negative output voltages.
-The voltage across the load stays at 0 V throughout most of the switching period, greatly reducing the switching current, which reduces $I^2R$ losses in the load.
+The voltage across the load sits at 0 V throughout most of the switching period, greatly reducing the switching current, which reduces any IR losses in the load.

-Figure 24.
+Figure 27.
 The TPA3100D2 Output Voltage and Current Waveforms Into an Inductive Load

-Efficiency: LC Filter Required With Traditional Class-D Modulation Scheme
+Efficiency: LC Filter Required With the Traditional Class-D Modulation Scheme